Algnite-Solutions/AIgnite/README.md

-# vLLM FastAPI Service
+# AIgnite Service

-This project implements a REST API service using FastAPI and vLLM for efficient LLM inference.
+This project implements AIgnite with service with vLLM backend.

 ## Setup